SONUSCORE ORIGIN SERIES: MUTED GUITAR AND HARMONICS

 Welcome to our review of Sonuscore’s latest addition to their excellent Origins series.
 It will be difficult to shine much more light on what we have covered in-depth in previous reviews, but I’m excited to hear what this new element can bring to the game and hopefully expand the capabilities of the collective.

-Muted Guitar and Harmonics is a Kontakt based sample library requiring the full professional version of Native Instruments core system to run.
+Muted Guitar and Harmonics is a Kontakt-based sample library requiring the full professional version of the Native Instruments core system to run.

 The library features two sampled electric guitars with different tonal characteristics to supply the contrasting offset arpeggiated style that the series is well known for.
 A Fender Stratocaster provides the rhythmic sounds while a Gibson SG creates the shimmering harmonic elements.

 The library downloads to a paltry 170MB (yes, megabytes!
 Which is rare in these days of mega-gigabyte sample monster libraries.)
 The system requirements are equally meagre – any modern PC or Mac with 4GB of RAM or more.

 We have covered two other libraries in the Origin series from Sonuscore so I will not go over the material covered in those reviews.
 I suggest that if you are considering buying for the first time, you might read these reviews for a more in-depth working critique of the core software.
 Muted Guitar and Harmonics use the same Multi-Arpeggio Designer system and to all intents work the same.

 STRING AND BALALAIKA: